MarioLegenda/entity-filter/README.md

 ## Basic usage

-Let's say we have a `User` entity that has 25 fields in that describe a certain user, like name, lastname, social security number etc. If you want only 10 of those fields, you would have to manually call each and every method and place them in some variables.
-Code code is as follows...
+Let's say we have a `User` entity that has 25 fields that describe a certain user, like name, lastname, social security number etc. If you want only 10 of those fields, you would have to manually call each and every method and place them in some variables.
+Code is as follows...

 ```
 $user = new User();